 \subsection{Asset and Privacy Risks}

-This category encompasses threats that target the confidentiality of the model (assets) or the sensitive information of the users (privacy). \textbf{Model Extraction Attacks} steal an LLM's intellectual property, such as its architecture and weights, by querying the API and training a surrogate model on the outputs~\cite{tramer2016stealing}. \textbf{Membership Inference Attacks} target the training data, identifying whether a specific record was used during the training phase, thereby violating data assets~\cite{shokri2017membership, carlini2021extracting}.
-Most relevant to our work are \textbf{Model Inversion Attacks}, where an adversary reconstructs sensitive input features from the model's outputs (e.g., confidence scores) or internal representations~\cite{fredrikson2015model, morris2023text}.
-Similarly, \textbf{Attribute Inference Attacks} attempt to deduce private user attributes (e.g., age, race) from text embeddings or dialogue history~\cite{pan2023privacy}.
-However, existing inversion techniques primarily target the reconstruction of \textit{static inputs} or \textit{training data}.
+This category covers threats to models' confidentiality (assets) or users' sensitive information (privacy). \textbf{Model Extraction Attacks} steal an LLM's architecture and weights by querying its API and training a surrogate model~\cite{tramer2016stealing}. \textbf{Membership Inference Attacks} identify whether specific records were used during training, thereby violating data assets~\cite{shokri2017membership, carlini2021extracting}.
+Most relevant to our work are \textbf{Model Inversion Attacks}, which reconstruct sensitive inputs from the model's outputs (e.g., confidence scores) or internal representations~\cite{fredrikson2015model, morris2023text}.
+Similarly, \textbf{Attribute Inference Attacks} deduce private user attributes (e.g., age) from text embeddings or dialogue history~\cite{pan2023privacy}.
+However, existing inversion techniques primarily focus on \textit{static inputs} or \textit{training data}.
 They overlook the risk of inferring dynamic, high-level user intents from intermediate tool traces (e.g., parameter logs) in decoupled architectures like MCP.